Skip to main content

 Course No. AYP 302, AYP 402, AYP 502, AYP 602

 This course provides the basic framework for integrating the Ayurvedic concepts of health, wellness, disease prevention and disease management as presented throughout the program.
 Students review the principles of each system presented and contextualize it with the methods of treatments being offered.
 Students integrate reading of classical texts with modern terminology and traditional approaches.
 Students create self-study (svadhyaya) goals and frame the discussion of becoming a practitioner through the Ayurvedic concept of self-healing.
 They explore a variety of counseling modalities appropriate to an Ayurvedic clinical practice.
-Students continue to explore ethical and legal issues in Ayurveda and are introduced to business management techniques, job opportunities, and referral procedures.
+Students continue to explore ethical and legal issues in Ayurveda and are introduced to business management practices.
 This course is studied throughout the 5 trimesters of the program.

 Dravyaguna Vijñana - Herbology 2